lauux/DungeonGame/README.md

     Fixes the bug of disappearing health <br>
     by: Matt
 - 25/11/19 <br>
-    Replace the display of health with HUD <br>
+    Replaces the display of health with HUD <br>
     by: Angus
 - 25/11/19 <br>
     Updates the new version with Game-Over Screen <br>